microsoft/Olive/README.md

 - Examples: [examples](./examples)

 ## Installation
-We recommend installing olive in a [virtual environment](https://docs.python.org/3/library/venv.html) or a [conda environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
+We recommend installing Olive in a [virtual environment](https://docs.python.org/3/library/venv.html) or a [conda environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 Olive is installed using pip.

 Create a virtual/conda environment with the desired version of Python and activate it.

 You will need to install a build of [**onnxruntime**](https://onnxruntime.ai).
-You can install the desired build separately but public versions of onnxruntime can also be installed as extra dependencies during olive installation.
+You can install the desired build separately but public versions of onnxruntime can also be installed as extra dependencies during Olive installation.

 ### Install with pip
 Olive is available for installation from PyPI.